[?] Subscribe To This Site

 The cat's dietary requirements are more stringent than that of the dog.
 The cat has a high protein requirement - too high for the dog on a long term basis.
 It has a need for taurine, arginine, arachidoonic acid and preformed vitamin A, for instance.
 See also Taurine Deficiency in Cats.
 Or how rice in cat food can affect taurine.
 Do Bengal cats need more taurine?

-A dog eating cat food would find it too rich it is said and it might cause diarrhea and obesity.
+A dog eating cat food would find it too rich it is said and it might cause diarrhoea and obesity.
 One commentator said that a dog on a long term cat food diet might lose its eyesight5.
-I don't know if this is true.
+I don’t know if this is true.

 Dogs like the taste of cat food because it is rich in protein (higher protein content than dog food5) but can dogs eat cat food?
 Yes in small doses and occasionally but NO as a long term diet.